OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     * "mem hide" command can be used to hide some memory ranges from OS/2 (for example, if memory tests show errors in this range)

+    * one of non-obvious features is on-fly boot partition changing, without booting from boot sector (this works with FAT & HPFS only).

+      Default HPFS boot sector code depends on OS/2 MBR code or VPart/AirBoot.
+      If both is absent - it can fail.
+In this case such emergency way can be used.

+      At first, mount partition to QSINIT drive letter (ex.
+D:), then type in
+      shell:

+         bootos2 os2krnl source=d

+      and system will start booting from this partition, without boot sector code using.

+      This mean what you can load QSINIT from flash drive with FAT32 and then switch boot to HPFS partition on hdd.

    QSINIT can be loaded by "WorkSpace On-Demand" PXE loader, but further loading process is untested.